renoki-co/jetstream-cashier-billing-portal/README.md

 Jetstream Cashier Billing Portal is a simple scaffolding billing portal to manage subscriptions, built on top of Jetstream & Cashier Register.

+Currently, only Inertia with Stripe are supported.
+For Paddle and/or Livewire, any PR is welcomed!

 ## 🤝 Supporting

 Renoki Co. on GitHub aims on bringing a lot of open source projects and helpful projects to the world.
 Developing and maintaining projects everyday is a harsh work and tho, we love it.